 New Selfie Spots

 While there were no Disney character dining or Meet & Greet opportunities in summer 2021, there were a number of Selfie Spots scattered around Disneyland Paris and Walt Disney Studios Park throughout the day featuring a variety of Disney, MARVEL, Pixar and Star Wars characters.
-Disney character dining and Meet & Greet are now back for 2022!
+Disney character dining and Meet & Greets are now back at Disneyland Paris!

 Related: Best Restaurants at Disneyland Paris